AmrAbdelmagid/connection_notifier/README.md

 # Connection Notifier

-A simple way to notify your user about the connection status.
+A simple way to notify your user about the connection status as well as providing simple tools that help tracking the internet connection status.

 ## Gallery